 - Provide a description of reservoir operations that identifies the volumes of each type of release (e.g., conservation, flood, fish, etc.) for each month in each type of water year (e.g., dry, wet, normal).
 This information must have been available for modeling.
-It should be spelled out in the EIR itself. - Identify the timing and amounts of the increased volumes of conservation releases (i.e., releases available for evapotraspiration, recharge, and/or downstream diversions) that would be available due to the project. - Acknowledge inconsistencies between the ILT project and the GSPs based on the failure of the ILT project that was modeled to implement the northern GSPs' emphasis on increased winter releases and their focus on providing additional recharge to northern subbasins. - Either revise the project to make it consistent with the GSPs or propose mitigation or an alternative that would provide reservoir operations consistent with the management actions and project included in the GSPs. - Identify the net increase in salvaged water from the ILT project and clearly identify assumed water rights constraints on releases. - Provide a cumulative analysis that includes the projects and management actions in the adopted GSP. - Provide the modeling described as "MCWRA 2021" that apparently underlies the hydrological analyses.
+It should be spelled out in the EIR itself. - Identify the timing and amounts of the increased volumes of conservation releases (i.e., releases available for evapo-transpiration, recharge, and/or downstream diversions) that would be available due to the project. - Acknowledge inconsistencies between the ILT project and the GSPs based on the failure of the ILT project that was modeled to implement the northern GSPs' emphasis on increased winter releases and their focus on providing additional recharge to northern subbasins. - Either revise the project to make it consistent with the GSPs or propose mitigation or an alternative that would provide reservoir operations consistent with the management actions and project included in the GSPs.

+- Identify the net increase in salvaged water from the ILT project and clearly identify assumed water rights constraints on releases. - Provide a cumulative analysis that includes the projects and management actions in the adopted GSP. - Provide adequate modeling information, including the monthly release information that underlies the hydrological analyses.

-Detailed comments follow below.
+Detailed comments follow.